|The western cliffs of West Rock Ridge rise steeply from Woodbridge.|

 provides access to the Red Trail and the Yellow Trail.

 - Directions: From Rt.
 15 Exit 60, turn right and head south on Rt.
 10 to the first light.
 Right on Benham St. for 1 mile.
 Right on Paradise Ave. at the light, then quick right to stay on Paradise Ave. for 1.5 miles.
 Left on Hill St. at stop sign and go 1.5 miles to West Shepard Ave.
 Left on West Shepard Ave., and park near the gate.
 Walk up the road past the gate and you will access Baldwin Drive past a large pile of rocks and dirt.
 If you continue straight, the abandoned Sanford Road will soon connect with the Sanford Feeder and crosses the Regicides Trail.

 - Directions: From Rt.
 15, Exit 59, head south on Rt.
 69 to the merge with Rt.
 63 South and continue to Blake Street, driving about 1.1 miles.
 Turn left on Blake Street and go 0.3 miles, then left again on Springside Avenue at the light and go 0.8 miles.
 Turn left on Wintergreen Avenue at the stop sign and go 0.2 miles.
 The park entrance is on the left, across from the house at 1135 Wintergreen Avenue, New Haven, shortly before the overpass for Rt.
 15. There is parking for 55 cars in the paved parking lot at the South Overlook.
-The gate is open weekends from 8 a.m. to 6 p.m. from Memorial Day to the end of October.
+The gate is open daily from 8 a.m. to 6 p.m. from Memorial Day to the end of October.
 In the fall, the gate may close by 5 p.m.